aracelis-git/beginner_tutorials/readme.md

 	rosservice call /Reset_Count

+To use the launch file with rosbag

+	roslaunch beginner_tutorials talkerandlistener.launch bagon:=true

-To use the launch file
+To use the launch file without rosbag

-	roslaunch beginner_tutorials talkerandlistener.launch
+	roslaunch beginner_tutorials talkerandlistener.launch bagon:=false

+To inspect the .bag file

+	rosbag info [filename.bag]

+To play the .bag file with the listener node, first close all the terminals

+	roscore
+	source ./devel/setup.bash
+	rosrun beginner_tutorials listener
+	rosbag play [filename.bag]

 ## Dependencies